|

 For those of you that are new here (and a big welcome to you!), my name is Lori Doerneman.
 I graduated from college a million years ago with a middle school education degree; I taught for five years at a fabulous little Catholic school in St. Louis, which I loved.
 When I had my first child I tried to keep teaching, but it became obvious that my heart was no longer in the classroom.
 In the fall my son David made the basketball team at Bishop Carroll Catholic High School.
 Having a son in a high school sport is sort of like going into Witness Protection.
 I basically left the life that I knew and focused on getting my freshman to and from practice (5:30-7:30 p.m. every single night, even Fridays!).

 It is now mid-March, and I am reengaging with my life, stepping back into my little routines.
 I have missed this space.
 I have missed you.
 There are some experiences in my life that I'd like to share with you, but they are not ready yet.
 They are still simmering.
-So I decided to reach back into my file and share a pivotal experience that happened to me when I still had a lot of young kids in my home.
-Grab a cup of tea, move the wrapping paper off of the couch, tell the children to play downstairs and give yourself the gift of time to read these reflections on the birth of Jesus.
-They were written by the 8th graders at Holy Spirit Catholic School in Goddard, Kansas.
-Instead of going deep into the actual events, I asked the students to reflect more deeply on what it would have felt like to be a certain character.
-I wanted their inner thoughts.
-Enjoy!
+So I decided to reach back into my file and share a pivotal experience that happened to me when I still had a lot of young kids in my home. |

 Welcome!